Tristan296/widgets-blog-web-app/REPORT.md

 - responsiveness
 - blog null check
--used the issues function to help delegate the different issues/challenges we encountered within our code -did not struggle with communication as a group -- group discord + having class together + issues function on github, all worked well
+-used the issues function to help delegate the different issues/challenges we encountered within our code

 ## Aspects we found rewarding
 -